-Georgia Child Support Guidelines: Changes in 2024 2026
+New Child Support Guidelines GA 2024 2026

-Georgia Child Support Guidelines 2024
+New Child Support Laws: Georgia 2024

-Explore new Child Support Laws in Georgia including new calculation tables, deviations for low-income and percentage of parenting time, how to change support payment amounts, enforcement actions, and penalties for non-compliance.
+Explore new 2024 Child Support Laws in Georgia including new calculation tables, deviations for low-income and percentage of parenting time, how to change support payment amounts, enforcement actions, and penalties for non-compliance.

 Times change, and so do guidelines, regulations, and laws.
 In 2024 and 2026, Georgia will implement sweeping changes to virtually all aspects of child support.
+The new guidelines will reset how to factor income levels, cost-of-living expenses, and how more or less custody time impacts costs to each parent.
+A siginificant element of the new laws is expanding and increasing the basic child support presumptive amounts.

 How is Child Support Calculated?